lmullen/jsr/_source/issues/vol15/mcvickar.markdown

 shall we think of those who for vain show would presume to take up serpents, and otherwise tempt the Lord our God?
 Shall we consider them superior in spirituality?
-Nay, but rather they are drawn away of Satan being enticed to presume on gospel favors."cxiii By the end of the decade, condemnation had given way to a general insistence that taking up snakes or drinking poison are merely "passive signs" needing no sophisticated interpretation. cxiv Those who insisted on such interpretations were---consciously or unconsciously---agents of Satan.
+Nay, but rather they are drawn away of Satan being enticed to presume on gospel favors." [^113] By the end of the decade, condemnation had given way to a general insistence that taking up snakes or drinking poison are merely "passive signs" needing no sophisticated interpretation. [^114]\
+Those who insisted on such interpretations were---consciously or unconsciously---agents of Satan.

 As the 1920s closed, only a tiny handful of stories in the Church of God's *Evangel* favorably mentioned revival activities including serpent handling.
-By 1936 the few remaining positive references were replaced by harsh condemnation.cxv In 1939, E. L. Simmons, the editor and publisher of *Evangel*, dismissed "modern 'snake handling'" as feeding "upon a spirit of showmanship."cxvi His invocation of the category of the "modern 'snake handling' movement" marked a culmination of two decade's worth of rethinking of the sign of serpent handling on the part of the Church of God's leadership.
+By 1936 the few remaining positive references were replaced by harsh condemnation. [^115] In 1939, E. L. Simmons, the editor and publisher of *Evangel*, dismissed "modern 'snake handling'" as feeding "upon a spirit of showmanship." [^116] His invocation of the category of the "modern 'snake handling' movement" marked a culmination of two decade's worth of rethinking of the sign of serpent handling on the part of the Church of God's leadership.
 As *snake* replaced *serpent* in the church's symbolic framework, the practice no longer possessed any lingering spiritual aura and, consequently, demanded neither the respect nor the support of the church.
 To handle a *snake* is to manipulate a